geotools/geotools/docs/user/unsupported/swt/rcp.rst

 Resulting RCP
 ^^^^^^^^^^^^^

-If everything went smooth, you should be able to run the application and see something like:
+If everything went smoothly, you should be able to run the application and see something like:

 .. image:: /images/gtswt_rcp_01.png